xc20/ELEC574_Assignment2/README.md

 The "large value" and "large fluctuations" patterns can discriminate "running (5)" from others.
 The "small value" and "medium fluctuations" patterns can distinguish "walking-up-stairs (2)" and "walking-down-stairs (3)".
 The "flat" and "small value" patterns can distinguish "stationary (0), walking-flat-surface (1), "elevator-up (4)", "elevator-down (6)".
 They are also informative since running (5) is a very intense activity, "walking-up-stairs (2)" and "walking-down-stairs (3)" are less intense, and the "stationary (0), walking-flat-surface (1), "elevator-up (4)", "elevator-down (6)" activities have the lowest intensity.
 This pattern is fully reflected by the band power's "high/low value" and "more/less fluctuations" as mentioned.

 ![](7.png)
+The figure above is the between-subject feature visualization of the barometer slope feature.
+It is also an informative feature, specifically under different activities:

+- "stationary (0) ", "walking-flat-surface (1)": The bar slope has negligible fluctuations and is near to 0.
+It makes sense this the pressue won't change a lot during these activities.
+- "walking-up-stairs (2)": The bar slope decreases a lot and is negative (it should be); the feature also has fluctuations with small spikes.
+It makes sense since walking up should make the pressure decrease a lot.
+- "walking-down-stairs (3)": The bar slope increases a lot and is positive; there are also fluctuations with spikes.
+It also makes sense, similar to the case "walking-up-stairs (2)" but with opposite directions.
+- "elevator-up (4)": The bar slope feature is negative, and fluctuates more with a peak period.
+- "elevator-down (6)": The bar slope feature is positive, and fluctuates more with a peak period.

 **Discuss which other sensors and features help classifying these activities more accurately.
 [15 points]**